Employee Giving Campaign raises over $65,000

 Five employees win Willens Memorial Scholarship

 Five Paoli Hospital employees received the 2017 John S. Willens, MD, Memorial Scholarship.
-The winners are: Melinda Azat, ER registration; Sarah Nase, 3A; Lori Haraschak, Family Centered Maternity Unit; Julia Buonocore, registration, Main Line Health Center at Exton Square; and Kristin Uher, 3A.
+The winners are: Melinda Azat, ER registration; Sarah Nase, 3A; Lori Haraschak, Family Centered Maternity Unit; Julia Buonocore, registration, Main Line Health Exton Square; and Kristin Uher, 3A.

 Each employee received $1,000 to help cover the costs associated with their educational goals.
 They each had to provide a “statement of career goals” and two letters of recommendation—one from the employee’s supervisor and another, academic recommendation from a professor or advisor.

 Pictured from left to right: Matt Magargal, vice president of patient care service; Melinda Azat; Sarah Nase; Joyce Willens; Lori Haraschak; and Julia Buonocore.
 Not pictured: Kristin Uher.

 Karen and Chuck Thomas support the future of Paoli Hospital

 When Karen and Chuck Thomas started planning for their retirement, they wanted to make sure that they took all the right steps for themselves, their family and their community.

 Karen worked at Main Line Health for over twenty years and they both use Paoli Hospital.
 They love the hospital and understand that, in this challenging, evolving environment, philanthropy is increasingly important in health care.